 The machine translation engine is responsible for your post-editing experience.
-To maximize your post-editing satisfaction and bottom line, you need stop editing machine translations that have other peoples words.
-You need an engine that generates machine translations with your words and your style.
+To maximize your post-editing satisfaction and bottom line, you need to stop post-editing MT with other translators’ words.
+You need an engine that generates MT with your words in your style.

-Slate Desktop™ is a suite of three powerful applications to build customized machine translation engines and post-edit.
+Slate Desktop™ is a suite of these three powerful applications to build customized machine translation engines and post-edit with your CAT.

 Slate Corpus™ – Every machine translation engine starts as a training corpus.
 Corpus management directly impacts the quality of MT you post-edit.
 Slate Corpus™ converts translation memories into training corpora, organizes training corpora in a reusable inventory and prepares the corpora before building an engine

-Slate Toolkit™ – Advanced machine learning technology studies the training corpus and learns to translate.
-That’s where it learns vocabulary, grammar, syntax and preferences.
-Slate Desktop™ builds customized machine translation engines with the knowledge and style in the training corpus.
-When you convert your translation memories to the training corpus, it has no choice but to learn your
+Slate Toolkit™ – Advanced machine learning technology learns to translate by studying a training corpus.
+It learns vocabulary, grammar, syntax, terminology and preferences from the corpus.
+Slate Desktop™ saves the corpus knowledge and translating style in customized machine translation engines.
+When you convert your translation memories to the training corpus, the engine has no choice but to learn to translate with the words and style in your TMs.

 Slate Connect™ – The advanced artificial intelligence in Slate Connect™ uses your customized machine translation engine to generate the MT you post-edit in your CAT.
 It doesn’t make the typical mistakes that Ready-Made™ and online engines make.
 It knows that embarazada in Spanish is not embarrassed in English.
 It knows you prefer “my e-mail“, not “my email” or “my eMail.”